 President Eyring’s father saw the progressive nature of revelation as similar to the refining and iterative process of science.

 In the long run, the truth is its own most powerful advocate.
 The Lord uses imperfect people.
 He often allows their errors to stand uncorrected.
 He may have a purpose in doing so, such as to teach us that religious truth comes forth ‘line upon line, precept upon precept’ in a process of sifting and winnowing similar to the one I know so well in science.- Reflections of a Scientist, 47.

 There may be times where God does not speak and human knowledge is insufficient or conflicted.
-For example, at the turn of the 20th century, Mendel’s experiments with plant breeding were just being rediscovered.
+For example, at the turn of the 20th century, Gregor Mendel’s experiments with plant breeding were just being rediscovered.
 William Bateson coined the term “genetics” in 1905, decades before the discovery of DNA’s double-helix shape and the experiment that proved it was the mechanism of inheritance.
 Many scientists at the turn of the century were coming to accept evolution, but thought Darwin was wrong about how it worked, hence the nickname of the period “the eclipse of Darwinism.”

 This is the scientific context in which the First Presidency said with regards to evolution, “that which is demonstrated, we accept with joy.”
-They made no claim to revelation and stated, rightly, that the science then was unsettled.
+They made no claim to revelation and stated, rightly, that the science at that time was unsettled.
 At such times, we do the best we can.
 Today, the science about human evolution is far more “demonstrated,” which is why my hypothetical teenager is asking why scripture doesn’t seem to know this truth.